 National Weather Service United States Department of Commerce

-A slow-moving cold front coupled with unseasonably abundant atmospheric moisture from the Gulf of Mexico provided the impetus for a prolonged heavy rainfall event over southern Wisconsin.
+A slow-moving cold front coupled with unseasonably abundant atmospheric moisture from the Gulf of America provided the impetus for a prolonged heavy rainfall event over southern Wisconsin.
 Storm total rainfall amounts over the area generally ranged from 2-5 inches, with locally higher amounts reported in some spots.

 Additionally, severe weather moved across the area the evening of October 1st, causing damage in the areas of Belleville, Fort Atkinson, Blanchardville, and south of Sullivan through the Genesee Depot area.
 The following is an overview of these events.